dropbox/stone/doc/using_generator.rst

     $ python -i users.py

-We recommend that you place ``users.py`` in a Python package, and import it, when using it in a non-test project.
+For non-test projects, we recommend that you set a generation target within a Python package, and use Python's import facility.

 Primitive Types
 ---------------